Laphatize/firstwave/README.md

 ## Getting Started with Vyvern

 ### Frontend Setup
-1. Navigate to the `enterprise-web-backend` directory.
+1. Navigate to the `vyvern-frontend` directory.
 2. Install the dependencies:
    ```bash
    npm install